mattermost/mattermost-plugin-ai/README.md

 ## Background

-**🚀 Join [Mattermost's AI discussion forums](https://forum.mattermost.com/c/ai-frameworks/40) where Mattermost's open source community is sharing the latest AI resources and innovations!**
+**🚀 Join [Mattermost's AI discussion forums](https://forum.mattermost.com/c/ai-frameworks/40) and the ["AI Exchange" community server channel](https://community.mattermost.com/core/channels/ai-exchange) where Mattermost's open source community is sharing the latest AI resources and innovations!**

 The LLM extensions plugin adds functionality to use and develop LLMs (like from OpenAI or Hugging Face) within Mattermost.